dreamfactorysoftware/platform-wiki/Platform-Documentation/REST-API/Database/Database-Common-Features.md

 ####  <a name="fields"></a>Selecting Returned Fields

 * `fields`
-Comma-delimited list of fields to return in response, must be url-encoded.
-If this parameter is ‘*’ all field values will be returned.
-If it is missing or set to empty (‘’), just the primary key field(s) values will be returned, except in a retrieve (GET) request, where the default is to return all field values.
+The list of fields to return in response.
+If this parameter is ‘*’, or missing on a retrieve (GET) request, all field values will be returned.
+If it is missing or set to empty (‘’), just the primary key field(s) values will be returned.
+Can be used on all record operations to return the latest field values, when used on a DELETE request, it returns the values from the record before the deletion.

 #### <a name="identifiers"></a>Identifying Records

+* `ids`
+The list of identifier values to operate on, matching the default primary key or the identifier defined by the `id_field` parameter.

 * `id_field`
-Single or comma-delimited list of the fields used as identifiers for the table, used to override defaults or provide identifiers when none are provisioned.
+A single or list of field(s) used as identifiers for the table, used to override defaults or provide identifiers when none are provisioned.
+In some scenarios, this parameter may be used to retrieve records using secondary indexes.

 * `id_type`
-Single or comma-delimited list of the field types used as identifiers for the table, used to override defaults or provide identifiers when none are provisioned.
+Requires `id_field`.
+A single or list of field type(s) for the identifiers of the table, used to override defaults or provide identifiers when none are provisioned.

-* `ids`
-Single or comma-delimited list of identifier values to operate on, matching the default primary key or the identifier defined by the `id_field` parameter.
+#### <a name="filters"></a>Using Filters

 * `filter`
 URL-encoded filter string.
 If this parameter is empty or missing all records will be returned, subject to the 'limit' and 'offset' parameters, or the maximum allowed by the system settings.

+* `params`
-  * `params` An array of name-value pairs used as filter replacement parameters.
+An array of name-value pairs used as filter replacement parameters.
 To use with GET requests, use [tunnelling](Common-Headers-Parameters#tunnelling) via POST.

+* `limit`
-  * `limit` Max number of records to return.
+Max number of records to return.
 If this parameter is empty or missing all matching records will be returned, subject to the 'offset' parameter.

+* `order`
-  * `order` Field to order results by.
+Field to order results by.
 Also supports sort direction ASC or DESC such as 'Name ASC'.
 Default direction is ASC.

+* `offset`
-  * `offset` Index of first record to return, e.g., to get records 91-100 set offset to 90 and limit to 10.
+Index of first record to return, e.g., to get records 91-100 set offset to 90 and limit to 10.

+* `include_count`
-  * `include_count` Set to true for the meta information containing count value for the filter given.
+Set to true for the meta information containing count value for the filter given.

 #### <a name="batching"></a>Batching Records